 Mr. Colella has served as one of our directors since 2008.
 Mr. Colella is a Managing Director of Versant Ventures, a healthcare venture capital firm he co-founded in 1999, and has been a general partner of Institutional Venture Partners since 1984.
 Mr. Colella currently serves as Chairman of the board of directors of Fluidigm Corporation, a biotechnology tools company, and is a member of the board of directors of several private companies.
 Mr. Colella served on the board of directors of Genomic Health, Inc., a molecular diagnostics company, from 2001 to 2014, Alexza Pharmaceuticals, Inc., a pharmaceutical company, from 2002 to 2012, Jazz Pharmaceuticals, Inc., a biopharmaceutical company, from 2003 to 2012 and Veracyte, Inc., a molecular diagnostics company, from 2006 to 2014.
 Mr. Colella earned a BS in business and engineering from the University of Pittsburgh and an MBA from Stanford University.

-Dr. Lukatch has served as one of our directors since 2012.
-Dr. Lukatch is a Partner at TPG.
-He currently serves as the Chairman of the board of directors at Inogen, a publicly traded medical technology company, and as Chairman of Engage Therapeutics and Satsuma Pharmaceuticals, both private companies.
-He also currently serves as a board member at Adynxx, Halo Neuroscience and ViewPoint Therapeutics.
+Heath Lukatch, Ph.D. has served as one of our directors since 2012.
+He is a Partner at TPG and in addition to Flexion, he currently serves on the Boards of Directors of Adynxx, Engage Therapeutics (Chairman), Halo Neuroscience, Inogen (Nasdaq INGN) (Chairman), Satsuma Pharma (Chairman), SutroVax and ViewPoint Therapeutics.
 Prior to joining TPG in 2015, Dr. Lukatch was a Partner at Novo Ventures (US), where he helped establish Novo Ventures’ San Francisco office.
-During his nine years at Novo, Dr. Lukatch served as Chairman of Cianna Medical, Inogen, NTP and Spinifex Pharmaceuticals (acquired by Novartis in 2015), and he served as a board member at Amira Pharmaceuticals (acquired by BMS in 2011), AnaptysBio, Elevation Pharmaceuticals (acquired by Sunovion in 2012), FoldRx Pharmaceuticals (acquired by Pfizer in 2010), InSound Medical (acquired by Sonova in 2010), Nora Therapeutics and Synosia Therapeutics (acquired by BioTie in 2011), he was also a board observer at Alios BioPharma (acquired by J&J in 2014).
-Prior to joining Novo Ventures (US), Dr. Lukatch was a Managing Director responsible for biotechnology venture investments at Piper Jaffray Ventures and SightLine Partners, from 2001 to 2006, where his investments included Dynavax and Fluidigm.
+During his 9 years at Novo, Dr. Lukatch served as Chairman of Cianna Medical, Inogen (Nasdaq: INGN), NTP and Spinifex Pharmaceuticals (acquired by Novartis in 2015), and he served as a board member at Amira Pharmaceuticals (acquired by BMS in 2011), AnaptysBio (Nasdaq: ANAB), Elevation Pharmaceuticals (acquired by Sunovion in 2012), Flexion Therapeutics (Nasdaq: FLXN), FoldRx Pharmaceuticals (acquired by Pfizer in 2010), InSound Medical (acquired by Sonova in 2010), Nora Therapeutics and Synosia Therapeutics (acquired by BioTie in 2011), he was also a board observer at Alios BioPharma (acquired by J&J in 2014).
+Prior to joining Novo Ventures (US), Dr. Lukatch was a Managing Director responsible for biotechnology venture investments at Piper Jaffray Ventures and SightLine Partners, where his investments included Dynavax (Nasdaq: DVAX) and Fluidigm (Nasdaq: FLDM).
 Before Piper Jaffray Ventures, Dr. Lukatch worked as a strategy consultant with McKinsey & Company, where he was a leader in McKinsey’s biotechnology practice.
-Dr. Lukatch also served as co-founder and CEO of AutoMate Scientific, a biotechnology instrumentation company, and he has held scientific positions with Chiron, Roche Bioscience and Cetus, doing molecular biology, electrophysiology and protein chemistry, respectively.
-Dr. Lukatch received his Ph.D. in Neuroscience from Stanford University where he was a DOD USAF Fellow, and his BA with high honors in Biochemistry from the University of California at Berkeley.
+Dr. Lukatch also served as co‐founder and CEO of AutoMate Scientific, a biotechnology instrumentation company, and he has held scientific positions with Chiron, Roche Bioscience and Cetus, doing molecular biology, electrophysiology and protein chemistry, respectively.
+Dr. Lukatch received his Ph.D. in Neuroscience from Stanford University where he was a DOD USAF Fellow and his B.A. with high honors in Biochemistry from the University of California at Berkeley.

 Mr. Mahatme has served as one of our directors since 2014.
 Mr. Mahatme is the Executive Vice President, Chief Financial Officer and Chief Business Officer at Sarepta Therapeutics, Inc., a publicly traded biopharmaceutical company.
 Mr. Mahatme joined Sarepta in 2012.
 From January 2006 to November 2012, Mr. Mahatme worked at Celgene Corporation, a publicly traded biopharmaceutical company, where he served in various roles, including Senior Vice President of Corporate Development, Senior Vice President of Finance, Corporate Treasurer and Head of Tax.
 While at Celgene, Mr. Mahatme built the treasury and tax functions before establishing the Corporate Development Department, focused on strategic, targeted initiatives including commercial development in emerging markets, acquisitions, licensing and global manufacturing expansion.
 From 1997 to 2005 Mr. Mahatme worked for Pfizer Inc., a pharmaceutical company, where he served in senior roles in business development and corporate tax.
 Mr. Mahatme started his career at Ernst & Young LLP where he advised multinational corporations on a broad range of transactions.
 Mr. Mahatme also serves on the board of directors of Aeglea Biotherapeutics, Inc., a publicly traded biotechnology company focused on treatments for cancer and certain genetic diseases.
 Mr. Mahatme earned LLMs from Cornell Law School and NYU School of Law and is a member of the New York State Bar Association.